Dhasanawalaya Sornsongkram: Early life

 Dhasanawalaya Ratanakul Serireongrit was born on November 11, 1945, in Switzerland.
-She is the only daughter of Galyani Vadhana, Princess of Naradhiwas and Colonel Aram Ratanakul Serireongrit, son of General Charun Rattanakun Seriroengrit.
+She is the only child of Galyani Vadhana, Princess of Naradhiwas and Colonel Aram Ratanakul Serireongrit, son of General Charun Rattanakun Seriroengrit.

 At the age of 6, she returned to Thailand with her uncle, King Bhumibol and her aunt-in Law, Queen Sirikit, by ship.
 After arriving in Thailand, she continued her education at Mater Dei School, Triam Udom Suksa School and Faculty of Arts, Chulalongkorn University.
 After graduation, she continued her studies in Switzerland.

 Marriage

 During her time studying in Switzerland, she met Sinthu Sornsongkram, who was a civil servant at the Royal Thai Embassy in Bern.
 They married on 12 November 1973.
 They have a son, Army Captain Jitat Sornsongkram.

 Career and later life

-Thanpuying Dhasanawalaya Sorasongkram has been a lecturer in the Faculty of Economics, Chulalongkorn University.
+Than Phu Ying Dhasanawalaya Sornsongkram has been a lecturer in the Faculty of Economics, Chulalongkorn University.

-She received her rank as Thanpuying on 5 May 1986.
+She received her rank as Than Phu Ying on 5 May 1986.
 She was considered to be the closest grandchild of Srinagarindra, the Princess Mother.